Shonan Junai Gumi: Other characters

-Saijou, a classmate of Nagisa's, proposes marriage despite her relationship with Ryuji.
+A classmate of Nagisa's who proposes marriage despite her relationship with Ryuji.
 When Nagisa feels neglected by Ryuji's casual attitude, she rejects Saijou but accepts a date.
 Though Ryuji secretly observes them, Nagisa ultimately declines Saijou's offer to move to Tokyo, affirming her contentment with Ryuji—prompting him to become more attentive.
 Saijou demonstrates impressive karate skills, seen shattering breeze blocks at his dojo.